KrailOrg/krail/docs/tutorial01.md

 - The 'eclipse' and 'idea' plugins are optional, but useful for generating IDE specific files.
 - Krail requires Java 8, hence the line "sourceCompatibility = '1.8'"
 - Of course, you cannot do without Krail ...
+- There is an [open issue](https://github.com/johndevs/gradle-vaadin-plugin/issues/183) against the Gradle Vaadin plugin.
+It currently requires that the Vaadin version is declared explicitly to match the version used by Krail.
 - There are a lot of dependencies involved in building Krail - that is no surprise, when you consider how many things it integrates.
 However, that also means that there can be version conflicts to resolve, between the dependencies of the various component parts of Krail.
 The ResolutionStrategy is there to resolve those version conflicts.
 GWT requires an older version of the javax validation API - if you don't force the correct version to be used, then the widgetset compile will fail - and worse, it fails without any error messages.

 Now save the file and add it to Git